 Menopause results from a gradual fall in female hormone levels, but polycystic ovary syndrome (PCOS) can stem from high levels of so-called male hormones.
-Can the change in sex hormones during menopause resolve the imbalance that causes PCOS?
+Symptoms of PCOS may continue into menopause.

 Though people often call androgens male hormones, they are also